UDTHEFLM - BA Theatre and Film

 - English Language GCSE at grade C (grade 4) or above (or equivalent)

-Students are required to attend an interview workshop as part of the application process.
-Skype interviews can be arranged for those living outside of the UK.
+You will be required to attend an interview workshop as part of your application process.
+Skype interviews can be arranged if you live outside of the UK.

 Official use and codes